itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 React is a *component-based* UI library.

-Every UI element in React is either a component or is composed of nested components.
+Every UI element in React is either a **component** or a composition of more components.

 Components are
-- (conceptually) reusable UI elements
+- (conceptually) **reusable UI elements**
-- (technically) functions that return markup
+- (technically) **JS functions** that return a special kind of markup called JSK

-Components are nested all the way down:
+It's *components all the way down*
+	- Most basic components: e.g. buttons
-	- From small, e.g. buttons, to large, e.g. full web page or mobile screens
+	- Most elaborate component: full web page or mobile screen

-Conventions:
-- (naming) components are named with capital letters
-- (modularization): components are defined in their own files
-- (modularization) To import a component one can use either *default* or *named* imports

 [Example](https://react.dev/learn/your-first-component#defining-a-component) of a React component